 2, then use it in line

-18 to generate Base64 string which we need to send in the Basic authorisation header in line
+18 to generate Base64 string which we need to send in the Basic authorization header in line

 Response object.
 You can just as easily return a redirect or server error.

 For convenience, there are also